olivluca/combi_d/protocol/README.md

 |--|--|--|--|--|--|--|--|
 |LSB|MSB|0xff|0xff|0xff|0xff|0xff|0xff|0xff|

 The possible values are 0x0000 for diesel, 0x0384 (900 in decimal) for 900W electricity and 0x0708 (1800 in decimal) for 1800W electricity.
-Remember to swap the bytes when sending the frame.
+Remember to swap the bytes when sending the frame (0x84, 0x03 for 900W and 0x08, 0x07 for 1800W).

 Again, since I don't have a Combi E I alwayse use 0x00, 0x00.